thepolicylab/initial-website/_team/10_matthew_lyddon.md

 twitter:
 ---

-Matthew J. Lyddon is a Project Manager at The Policy Lab.
-Matt manages an array of Lab projects and leads workflow planning for the Lab’s Data Science team.
-He also manages several capacity-building functions, including grant and fundraising infrastructure, research integrity, and liaising with other Brown University departments and offices.
+Matthew J. Lyddon is The Policy Lab's senior Project Manager.
+In this role, Matt leads scoping, planning, and implementation across an array of Lab projects, coordinates the work of the project management group, and oversees workflow planning for the Lab’s Data Science practice.
+He manages several of the Lab's core capacity-building functions, including grant and fundraising infrastructure, research integrity, and collaboration with departments and offices across Brown University.
 Matt also provides strategic leadership and guidance to the Lab’s communications and public engagement activity.
 {: .lead}

 Matt was formerly a Postdoctoral Research Associate and Research Manager for the Brown Education Standards Research Team led by Susan Moffitt, and co-authored two technical reports with the team on public education in California for the [Getting Down to Facts II](https://www.gettingdowntofacts.com/) project at Stanford University.
 Matt also recently served as an Academic Program Fellow at the Taubman Center for American Politics and Policy at Brown, where he developed several new programs for intellectual and public engagement.